 In short, it does the boring stuff — so you don’t have to.

 Of course, you can control everything manually too.
 It’s completely up to you.
 Spend as much or as little time as you want analyzing your inventory and financial statements.
-Katana, the best Shopify inventory software for small manufacturers, has everything ready at the touch of a button.
+Katana, the best Shopify inventory software for manufacturers, has everything ready at the touch of a button.
 If you need to keep an eye on your Shopify inventory management, things are even easier thanks to Katana x Shopify seamless integration.

 Most accounting software packages are made for qualified accountants.
 Katana is made for the independent maker.
 Large businesses set aside huge chunks of their budget to hire an accounting team — it makes sense for their needs.
 It doesn’t matter to the CEOs of large companies how easy or difficult calculating financial statements is.

 Katana brings this power into your hands.
 We know not everyone is a trained accountant.
-That’s why this Smart Workshop Software is just as easy for novices and financial experts alike.
+That’s why this Smart Manufacturing Software is just as easy for novices and financial experts alike.

 Know how well your company can convert inventory into profits.